joembedded/JesFs/README.md

 Or even inside of a CPU?
 No problem, with the right Software.
 This is why I wrote

 **“JesFs – Jo’s Embedded Serial File System“**
+The JesFs-Bootloader is used for File Transfer and Firmware Updates via Bluetooth here: https://github.com/joembedded/JesFs_Bootloader

 ![JesFs on LTraX](https://github.com/joembedded/JesFs/blob/master/Documentation/ltrax_module.jpg)